There can be many personal and tax benefits for families who choose to give the gift of home ownership.

 “With so many complex factors at play, it is important to understand both family and tax implications of your gifting strategy,” says Miller.
 “Your advisors with Wells Fargo Wealth & Investment Management can work with you and your legal and tax advisors to work through the dynamics to determine a path for gifting your home and other assets.”

 1. The estate/gift exclusion and generation-skipping transfer (GST) exemption are currently slated to increase by a cost-of-living adjustment every year but are subject to a cut in 2026.
-As of May 16, 2023, the estate tax and GST lifetime exemption is $12.92 million per taxpayer and the gift tax annual exclusion is $17,000. https://www.irs.gov/businesses/small-businesses-self-employed/estate-and-gift-taxes
+For 2024, the estate tax and GST lifetime exemption is $13.61 million per taxpayer and the gift tax annual exclusion is $18,000. https://www.irs.gov/businesses/small-businesses-self-employed/estate-and-gift-taxes

-Trust services available through banking and trust affiliates in addition to non-affiliated companies of Wells Fargo Advisors.
+Trust services are available through Wells Fargo Bank, N.A.
+Member FDIC and Wells Fargo Delaware Trust Company, N.A.
 Any estate plan should be reviewed by an attorney who specializes in estate planning and is licensed to practice law in your state.

 Wells Fargo & Company and its affiliates do not provide tax or legal advice.
 Please consult your tax and legal advisors to determine how this information may apply to your own situation.
 Whether any planned tax result is realized by you depends on the specific facts of your own situation at the time your tax return is filed.